dagraham/etm-dgraham/README.md

     * Press “/“ (or "?") and enter an expression to search the view forward (or backward) for a row whose content contains a case-insensitive match for the expression.
 	* While entering the search expression, push the `up` or `down` cursor keys to change the direction of search.
     * After entering the search expression, press “n” to search (cyclically) for other matches in the direction specified.
 	* Once a search is initiated, it remains active in all views with matches highlighted.
-To remove the highlighting, search for something not likely to be matched such as 3 consecutive commas.
+To remove the highlighting, search for something unlikely to be matched, e.g., 3 consecutive commas.

 ## Menus